Outpatient Substance Abuse Treatment and OWI Services

 These events bring together over 5,000 families and community members annually and create increased awareness of services for over 100,000 individuals.
 For these events to work, we heavily rely on our generous sponsors and amazing volunteers.

-To help with volunteering or sponsoring our events, please call Stephen Weber at 515-288-4742 or click here to volunteer.
+To help with volunteering or sponsoring our events, please call Rachel Manna at 515-288-4742 or click here to volunteer.

 Mental Health Treatment and Services